mailster/mailster-woocommerce/readme.txt

 > This Plugin requires [Mailster Newsletter Plugin for WordPress](https://mailster.co/?utm_campaign=wporg&utm_source=WooCommerce+for+Mailster)

-Read more about the add on on our [knowlege base](https://kb.mailster.co/mailster-and-woocommerce/).
+Read more about the add on on our [knowledge base](https://kb.mailster.co/mailster-and-woocommerce/).

 == Screenshots ==